OpenRport Docs

 You might need to stop rportd during the certificate request because certbot needs to bind to port 80 for the verification process.

-Use the created certificate for the tunnels.
+Use the created .

 /etc/rport/rportd.conf